franzk/ka-proxy/README.md

 ### Docker Networking

-The proxy creates a Docker network named `nginx_proxy`.
+The proxy creates a Docker network named `ka-proxy-network`.
 Make sure your services are connected to this network to be accessible by the proxy.

 ## Troubleshooting

 - **Certificate Issues**: Ensure your certificates are correctly named and placed in the specified directory
-- **Connection Refused**: Make sure your services are running and accessible within the Docker network named `nginx_proxy`
+- **Connection Refused**: Make sure your services are running and accessible within the Docker network named `ka-proxy-network`
 - **Name Resolution**: The proxy uses Docker's internal DNS.
 Make sure service names match exactly

 ## Contributing